smithery-ai/sdk/README.md

 - Connect to multiple MCPs with a single client
 - Adapters to transform MCP resposnes for OpenAI and Anthropic clients
 - Supports chaining tool calls until LLM completes

+To find our registry of MCPs, visit [https://smithery.ai/](https://smithery.ai/).

 # Quickstart